ThierrySans/clickhero/README.md

 - Notification of all the requests
 - Can see if a friend is online or not
 - Add more power ups to increase the game flexibility and playability
+- A player can choose different mode to play (currently three modes)

 ### Description of the technology that you will use
 - Bootstrap (frontend)